LearnFintech

 Get local bank details in 10+ countries

-Transfer Fees
+Cross-Border Transfer Fees

 Card & Account Fees

-Card usage, ATM, account fees
+Card usage, ATM, and multi-currency account fees

 Interest Income

-Interest on customer balances
+Interest on tens of billions in customer balances - a fast-growing line

 Payment Costs30%